 29. That sounds familiar.
 Oh, yeah, that’s what the world is.

 30. Unlike the real world, every thing and every connection on the Web was created by some one of us expressing an interest and an assumption about how those small pieces go together.

-31. Every link is a little act of generosity, a little act of selflessness, bidding our readers leave our page to see how the world looks to someone else.
+31. Every link by a person with something to say is an act of generosity, an act of selflessness, bidding our readers leave our page to see how the world looks to someone else.